 Creating your own Edwardian to 1920s tea dress costume shouldn’t be too difficult.
 While you certainly don’t need to choose a white dress, most women will want one.
 You can buy vintage dresses or new vintage inspired dresses.

-Shoes – A pair of white stockings and white shoes should be added as well.
-If you can’t find white shoes than black or brown will be fine too.
-Edwardian era shoes include lace up or button up boots, low heel oxfords, low and mid heel pumps, and single or multi strap Mary Jane shoes.
+Shoes – A pair of white stockings and white shoes should be added, as well.
+If you can’t find white shoes, then black or brown will be fine, too.
+Edwardian era shoes include lace up or button up boots, low heel Oxfords, low and mid heel pumps, and single or multi strap Mary Jane shoes.

 Hair styling of the Edwardian era (video tutorial) is an art form.
 Lots of volume with teasing, fake hair pillow, and hair extensions.
-I have naturally long thick wavy hair so I can pull off the hairstyle easily but I know most people can’t.
-Don’t worry to much about it.
+I have naturally long thick wavy hair so I can pull off the hairstyle easily, but I know most people can’t.
+Don’t worry too much about it.
 Your hat will cover most of the hair anyways.

 You can gather long hair back into a low loose bun or roll the sides to the bun for a bit more volume.
 I also like to gather the top half of my hair back and then push it forward and pin in place for some volume at the front.
 A “bump it” hair tool is also very handy for creating volume on top.
 If you have short hair just curl the front pieces off your face and pin up the loose bits off your neck.

 Makeup at the time was minimal.
-A pale powder face with blushed checks and a pink lipstick is all you need.
+A pale powder face with blushed cheeks and a red lipstick is all you need.
+Shop Edwardian makeup and beauty products.

-While Edwardian women rarely needed to carry a purse I am sure you need something to hide your car keys and cell phone in.
+While Edwardian women rarely needed to carry a purse, I am sure you need something to hide your car keys and cell phone in.
 A small clutch bag on a chain is easy to find as well as small rectangular shape leather purse with a short strap.
-The key to this era is that they close with a clasp (no modern flap purses.)
+The key to this era is that they close with a clasp (no modern flap purses).
+Learn more about handbags here.
+And shop purses.

 That should do it.
 Now go out and enjoy your summertime tea!